vetlefo/Riona-AI-Agent/DEEP_PROJECT_OUTLINE.md

 3. **Potential Cron or Webhook Schedules**
    - The approach is similar to Instagram scheduling: we can rely on `node-cron` or a queue-based system to schedule tweets.
-   - Alternatively, integrate Twitter’s **webhooks** or streaming API for real-time triggers.
+   - Alternatively, integrate Twitter's **webhooks** or streaming API for real-time triggers.

 4. **AI-Driven Tweet Generation**
    - Reuse the logic from the `runAgent()` function: Provide a schema for tweet content (like `InstagramCommentSchema`) but specialized for tweets—maybe with a 280-character limit, or a 140 if you want a classic limit.